suryatejamuthyala/React_t/README.md

 1)password (Cc8/):good password

 27/02/2023

-1)Write a age calucator using html,css should display the age using calender 2)Write a registration and login page with validations using html ,css 3)Write  a example of click event
+1)Write a age calculator using html,css should display the age using calender 2)Write a registration and login page with validations using html ,css 3)Write a example of click event
 4)Create a react app for hello world